fluffos/fluffos/docs/apply/master/valid_bind.md

 ### DESCRIPTION

-    This routine is called with 'binder' attempts to use the bind() efun to make a function pointer which belongs to 'old_owner' belong  to  other‐ wise an error is generated.
+    This routine is called with 'binder' attempts to use the bind() efun to make  a  function  pointer  which  belongs  to  'old_owner'  belong  to 'new_owner'.
+If this routine returns 1, the call is allowed, otherwise an error is generated.